|

 b.
 Select an appropriate medium for each element of the presentation.

 c.
-Use the selected media skillfully, editing appropriately and monitoring for quality.
+Use the selected media skillfully, editing appropriately and monitoring

 d.
 Test the audience's response and revise the presentation accordingly.